GilaCMS/docs/source/content.md

 ![Media](assets/media.png)

-## File Manager
+## Logs

-In this page you can navigate inside the files of the installation.
+In this page you can navigate inside the log files of the installation.

 ## DB Backups